bagavi/Scorex/README.md

  Bitcoin Core source code contains more 100K lines of code(80K of C++ only).
 All parts of the design(network/transactional/consensus protocols) are mixed in a hard way.
  So researchers and developers are not in good start positions to make experiments.

-**In Scorex Bitcoin, we've implemented Bitcoin in less than 5k lines of Scala code and this allows researchers to prototype over bitcoin.**
+**In Scorex Bitcoin, we've implemented the Bitcoin protocol in less than 5k lines of Scala code and this allows researchers to prototype over the bitcoin protocol.**

 Features
 --------